 There are other cancer growth blockers that your doctor might use to treat

 These drugs are for breast cancer that is hormone receptor positive and HER2 negative.
 You have tests on your breast cancer cells to check for this.

 Secondary breast cancer

-Some of these drugs and other targeted drugs are used to treat secondary breast cancer.
+Some of these drugs and other targeted and immunotherapy drugs are used to treat secondary breast cancer.

 Everyone is different and the side effects vary from person to person.
 You might have a few side effects.
 And they may be mild or more severe.
 The side effects you have depend on: